Subwoofer: Equalization

 Some systems use parametric equalization in an attempt to correct for room frequency response irregularities.
-Equalization is often unable to achieve flat frequency response at all listening locations, in part because of the resonance (i.e., standing wave) patterns at low frequencies in nearly all rooms.
+Equalization is often unable to achieve flat frequency response at all listening locations, in part because of the resonance (i.e. standing wave) patterns at low frequencies in nearly all rooms.
 Careful positioning of the subwoofer within the room can also help flatten the frequency response.
 Multiple subwoofers can manage a flatter general response since they can often be arranged to excite room modes more evenly than a single subwoofer, allowing equalization to be more effective.

 Phase control

 Changing the relative phase of the subwoofer with respect to the woofers in other speakers may or may not help to minimize unwanted destructive acoustic interference in the frequency region covered by both the subwoofer and the main speakers.
 It may not help at all frequencies, and may create further problems with frequency response, but even so is generally provided as an adjustment for subwoofer amplifiers.
 Phase control circuits may be a simple polarity reversal switch or a more complex continuously variable circuit.

 Continuously variable phase control circuits are common in subwoofer amplifiers, and may be found in crossovers and as do-it-yourself electronics projects.
-Phase controls allow the listener to change the arrival time of the subwoofer sound waves relative to the same frequencies from the main speakers (i.e., at and around the crossover point to the subwoofer).
-A similar effect can be achieved with the delay control on many home theater receivers.
+Phase controls allow the listener to change the arrival time of the subwoofer sound waves relative to the same frequencies from the main speakers (i.e. at and around the crossover point to the subwoofer).
+A similar effect can be achieved with the delay control on many home-cinema receivers.
 The subwoofer phase control found on many subwoofer amplifiers is actually a polarity inversion switch.
 It allows users to reverse the polarity of the subwoofer relative to the audio signal it is being given.
 This type of control allows the subwoofer to either be in phase with the source signal, or 180 degrees out of phase.

 The subwoofer phase can still be changed by moving the subwoofer closer to or further from the listening position, however this may not be always practical.